 - Click on myRecords on the left

-- Click on Student Home on the left
+- Click on Student Home at the top

 - Click on View My Marks

 - Use the options on screen to view your marks.

 Remember that you should also use myRecords if you need to change your address, telephone number or emergency contact.
 You can also request Council Tax Exemption and Bank Account letters.
 If you need a general proof of your student status for another purpose, the Council Tax letter will also serve this purpose.

 Proof of enrolment letters